Kieeran/BeverageKingdom/README.md

 ## Status
 Finished
 ## Features
-- Real-time action-defense gameplay — no static towers, you move and fight
+- Defense gameplay with direct character control, rather than traditional static tower placement
-- Vibrant summer-themed visuals with fun, quirky enemies
+- Bright summer-themed visuals featuring a variety of quirky, beverage-inspired enemies
 - Dynamic combo system that rewards aggressive play with power-ups
 - Defend 3 lanes of your base — if any fall, it's game over
 - Summon “Juice Warriors” to assist in specific zones
 - Basic power-ups: shield, heal, speed boost
 - Combo and progress bars for visual feedback
-- Designed and built in 48 hours for a game jam

 ## How to Run
 ### In Unity Editor